 What [is this about]?

 It is an open-community and a Tehran-based, independent, artist-run record label with the same title (since 2019) for experimental and noise music artists from Iran, or those who have a bond with this culture or the art-scene.
-Indeed, it prioritizes and values meaningful intercultural activities and approaches to theory and art.
+Indeed, it prioritizes and values meaningful intercultural activities and creative approaches to theory and art.

 The idea of starting this community sparked during a series of translation projects on the subject concerning sound theory (circa.
 Jan.
 2019) and then developed with studies on Soundscapes in Tehran and the use of the archive.
 The primary ideas follow a counterpoint approach concept, to be used with any medium, not a certain sub-genre in music and pretty slippery to define; it usually includes the use of noise-elements as the building material, in the service of composition, but certainly not the only approach.